Hannah Weinstein

-Hannah Weinstein (née Dorner; June 23, 1911 – March 9, 1984) was an American journalist, publicist and left-wing political activist who moved to Britain and became a television producer.
+Hannah Weinstein (née Dorner; June 23, 1911 – March 9, 1984) was an American-British journalist, publicist and left-wing political activist who moved to Britain and became a television producer.
 She is best remembered for having produced The Adventures of Robin Hood television series in the mid-to-late 1950s.

 Early life

-Born to a Jewish family in New York City, After graduating with a degree in journalism from New York University, Weinstein worked for the New York Herald Tribune from 1927.
+Born to a Jewish family in New York City, after graduating with a degree in journalism from New York University, Weinstein worked for the New York Herald Tribune from 1927.
 In 1937, she left the newspaper to join Fiorello H. La Guardia's mayoral campaign in New York City.
 She was also involved in the presidential campaigns of Franklin D. Roosevelt and Henry Wallace.
 With Ring Lardner Jr., she wrote speeches for Charlie Chaplin and Orson Welles during this period.

 Exile

 In 1950, Weinstein began her film career in Paris having left the US to avoid the rise of anticommunism, as typified by the House Un-American Activities Committee (HUAC).

 In 1952, after settling in London, she established her own production company, Sapphire Films, financially aided by the American Communist Party.
 The company eventually made series for the British commercial ITV network via an arrangement with ITC's Lew Grade.
 Weinstein created and executive produced The Adventures of Robin Hood (1955–59), starring Richard Greene.
 The first two series were syndicated by Official Films to American television stations; they also dwell on the theme of betrayal.

 Weinstein created the series with the intention of helping blacklisted American writers.
 She commissioned scripts by 22 Americans writers blacklisted after being identified as communists by HUAC, such as Waldo Salt, Ring Lardner Jr., Ian McLellan Hunter who all adopted pseudonyms (they were still generally living in Los Angeles and New York City, usually with their passports confiscated), but were paid less than their usual fees.

 Weinstein instituted security measures to ensure that the writers' true identities remained secret.
 Louis Marks, one of the series' script editors later remarked: "Had even a hint of this leaked, the whole enterprise would have foundered".
 Sonia, Marks' wife who worked as Weinstein's assistant, was told never to accept registered post in case it was a subpoena to appear at a HUAC hearing.